plugdata-team/plugdata/Resources/Documentation/vanilla/catch~.md

 ---
 title: catch~
-description: catch signal from one or more throw~ objects.
+description: catch signal from one or more throw~ objects
 categories:
 - object
 see_also: